Fideltodayy/star-match/README.md

 # [Star Match](https://fidels-star-match-game.netlify.app/)
 Star-Match

-Star-Match Game is a simple math skills game where your goal is to use all 9 numbers to match the random number of stars given
-You can preview it using the link below: https://fidels-star-match-game.netlify.app/
+Star-Match Game is a simple math skills game where the goal is to use all 9 numbers to match the random number of stars given You can preview it using the link below: https://fidels-star-match-game.netlify.app/